Whole Wheat Pizza Dough

 - 2 1/2 cups white whole wheat flour (or 1 1/4 cups whole wheat flour and 1 1/4 cups unbleached all-purpose flour)

-- Add the olive oil, honey, and salt to the bowl and stir.
+- Make the Dough: Add the olive oil, honey, and salt to the bowl and stir.
 Using the dough hook, turn the mixer on low and add the flour in 1-cup increments until all is added.
 Once a dough starts to form, increase the speed to medium.
 If the dough is too sticky, add a little more flour.
 Mix for 5 minutes or until the dough is well combined.
 Scrape down the sides halfway through the mixing time.